 There are also arrangements in place in providing continuing briefing and professional development to Directors at the Company's expense to develop and refresh their knowledge and skills.
-From time to time the Company Secretary updates and provides Directors with relevant reference material, amendments to Listing Rules and news releases from the Hong Kong Stock Exchange on any developments in statutory and regulatory regime to facilitate the discharge of their responsibilities.
+From time to time the Company Secretary updates and provides Directors with relevant reference material, amendments to Listing Rules, news releases and online training from the Hong Kong Stock Exchange on any developments in statutory and regulatory regime to facilitate the discharge of their responsibilities.
 During the year, the Company organised one in-house seminar for its Directors.

 All Directors has provided a record of their training to the Company Secretary.
-The individual training record of each Director during the year ended 31 December 2017 is summarised below:
+The individual training record of each Director during the year ended 31 December 2018 is summarised below:

-Reading regulatory updates or other relevant reference material Attending in-house or external seminars/ conferences Name of Director Executive Directors: Dr. WANG Ching Mr. WU Bin √ √ \ \ INEDs: Dr. HUA Min Mr. ONG Ka Thai Mr. YICK Wing Fat Simon J J J J J J Non-Executive Directors: Mr. FENG Huang Mr. NI Jianwei √ √ J J
+Directors Reading regulatory updates or other relevant reference material Attending in-house or external seminars/ conferences or online training

+Executive Directors

+Dr. WANG Ching ✓ ✓

+Mr. WU Bin ✓ ✓

+INEDs

+Dr. HUA Min ✓ ✓

+Mr. ONG Ka Thai ✓ ✓

+Mr. YICK Wing Fat Simon ✓ ✓

+Non-executive Directors

+Mr. FENG Huang ✓ ✓

+Mr. NI Jianwei ✓ ✓

+Mr. LU Xuefang N/A N/A